 Trinity

-The tiny coastal hamlet of Trinity, with a year-round population of just 200, once had more residents than St. John's.
-For more than 3 centuries, from its first visit by Portuguese fishermen in the 1500s until well into the 19th century, Trinity benefited from a long and steady tenure as a hub for traders, primarily from England, who supplied the booming fishing economy of Trinity Bay and eastern Newfoundland.
+It's hard to believe, but the tiny coastal hamlet of Trinity (now with a year-round population of less than 200) once had more residents than St. John's.
+For more than 3 centuries, from the time of its first visit by Portuguese fishermen in the 1500s until well into the 19th century, the village did steady business as a hub for traders (mostly from England) who supplied the booming fishing economy of Trinity Bay and eastern Newfoundland.

-Technological advances (including the railroad) doomed Trinity's merchant class, and the town lapsed into an extended economic slumber.
-But even today, you can see lingering traces of the town's former affluence, from the attractive flourishes in much of the architecture to the rows of white picket fences all around the village.
+Technological advances, including the railroad and car, eventually doomed Trinity's prosperity and the town lapsed into an extended economic slumber.
+But you can still see lingering traces of the town's former affluence, from the attractive flourishes in the architecture to the rows of white picket fences all around the village.

 Bonavista

-Bonavista is a 45-minute drive from Trinity and is a strongly recommended day trip for those spending a night or two in the area.
-The bay here is noted for its icebergs, which can linger into middle or late summer, so watch for them closely if you're here at that time; scan the horizon with the kids for icebergs and "bergy bits."
+Bonavista is 45 minutes to an hour's drive north on Route 230 from Trinity, at the very end of the peninsula, and is strongly recommended as a day trip if you're spending a night or two in the area.
+The section of Bonavista Bay here is noted for its icebergs, which can linger into middle or late summer, so watch for them closely by scanning the horizon for smaller "bergy bits."

-Taking the High Road -- If you're approaching Bonavista on Route 230, I'd suggest detouring down Route 238 through Elliston first.
-This is a pretty coastal village worth the few extra kilometers.
-More to the point, this route will take you into the town of Bonavista via a nicely scenic road that crosses through high upland barrens.
-You'll get great views of the whitewashed town with its expansive bay beyond as you crest the hill, and maybe an iceberg or two -- this is a great vantage point from which to check for them before heading back down to sea level and the town.
+Begin at Paradise: The High Road to Bonavista -- If you're going all the way north to land's end and Bonavista, I suggest a quick detour down Route 238 first; the turnoff is in the village of Paradise, a pinprick of a junction about 8km (5 miles) shy of Bonavista.
+After about 5km (3 miles), you'll arrive in Elliston, a pretty enough coastal village; more to the point, this route takes you into Bonavista via a scenic road that crosses through high upland barrens.
+The road has excellent views of the whitewashed town and its expansive bay, and you might even see an iceberg or two; this is a great vantage point to scan for them before heading back down to sea level.